justUmen/GameScript/README.md

-# GameScript [french and english for now...]
+# GameScript [available in french and english]

-Interactive script to learn about some computer related subjects.
+Interactive script to learn about some computer related subjects that I consider important.
-Works with "Windows bash" (Cygwin as well) and "macOS bash" but "Linux" is recommanded.
+Works with "Windows bash" (Cygwin as well) and "macOS bash" but "Linux" is recommended.

+## Community project :

+It is now almost entirely done by me, but I hope this will be a community project sooner or later.
+If you wish to translate some of the content in another language, please contact me.

 ## Installation :